juaAI/stationbench/README.md

 - Must include coordinates: latitude, longitude

 ### Calculate Metrics
-This script computes metrics (RMSE only for now) by comparing forecast data against ground truth data for specified time periods and regions.
-Output are RMSE benchmarks for different variables and lead times in the format of the ground truth data.
+This script computes metrics by comparing forecast data against ground truth data for specified time periods and regions.
+Output are RMSE, MBE and skill scores for different variables and lead times in the format of the ground truth data.

 #### Options
 - `--forecast`: Location of the forecast data (required)